SHOPPING IN PRAGUE

 Franz Kafka Bookshop - This bookshop located in the Kinsky Palace on Old Town Square has a fairly good selection of English language books about Prague in its mostly Czech collection.
 It also has a large array of art books.

-For more information on all of these shops as well as other Prague shopping tips, see my Prague Guidebook, "Prague Travel Tips: An American's Guide to Her Adopted City."
+For more information on all of these shops as well as other Prague shopping tips, see my new book, "Prague Shopping Guide: From Trinkets to Treasures."